oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 - [#8038](https://github.com/oppia/oppia/issues/8038) (Refactoring frontend services)
 - [#7427](https://github.com/oppia/oppia/issues/7427) (backend; python adding docstrings,args)

+since these issues are hand-picked and ensure that you don't run into unexpected roadblocks while working on them.
+For other issues, you may need to be more independent because often times, we don’t know how to solve them either.
-so that you can become familiar with the codebase and the development workflow.
-If you decide to do so, please go ahead and leave a comment saying which part of the issue you're taking, and submit a follow-up PR by following the [instructions below](Contributing-code-to-Oppia#instructions-for-making-a-code-change).
+If you decide to pick one of these, please go ahead and leave a comment saying which part of the issue you're taking, and submit a follow-up PR by following the [instructions below](Contributing-code-to-Oppia#instructions-for-making-a-code-change).
 You don't need to wait for approval to get started!

 **Important Note**: Please make sure to read and follow the [PR instructions](Contributing-code-to-Oppia#instructions-for-making-a-code-change) carefully, otherwise your PR review may be delayed.